 Path of Exile did a Battle Royale mode of up to 100 players per round.
 It was crazy fun and hugely popular, but developer Grinding Gear Games said that the server costs were approximately $10,000 per day.
 That’s a pretty sobering thought.
 Especially if it might be seen as us just copying what somebody else did.

 Another idea we’ve discussed is asymmetrical PvP modes where one player controls a boss and fights a group of other players – similar to Evolve.
 This would mean a lot of work and we’re not sure how finely we’d be able to balance something like this.
 Additional PvP modes are something we’d love to get community suggestions on.
 If something is fun (and technically feasible) we might implement it!

 TECHNICAL / UI

-Last Epoch will support Windows, Linux, and MacOS.
+Last Epoch supports for Windows, Linux, and macOS.

 A supported Operating System (see above).